What Does a Cryptographer/Cryptanalyst Do?

 Cryptographers and Cryptanalysts are intelligent, analytical and outstandingly creative.
 Like any great code breaker, they are willing to take on the most complex mathematical challenges.
 They have a strong ethical core and a passion for solving puzzles.

 Above all, they are trustworthy enough to handle incredibly sensitive data.
-Because you will be working with sensitive information, employers will also want to see evidence of your trustworthiness and good judgment.
+Because you will often be working with classified information, employers will also want to see evidence of your honesty and good judgment.